snrnats/doc-centre/docfx_project/pro/reports/support.md

 * **Created Date** ([Basic](/reports/filters-options.html#using-basic-filters), [Advanced](/reports/filters-options.html#using-advanced-filters), and [Relative Date](/reports/filters-options.html#using-relative-date-filters)) - enables you to specify a date or date ranges to view.
 * **Customer Name** ([Basic](/reports/filters-options.html#using-basic-filters) and [Advanced](/reports/filters-options.html#using-advanced-filters)) - enables you to select one or more customers.
 * **Tickets** ([Numerical](/reports/filters-options.html#using-numerical-filters)) - enables you to filter by number of tickets logged by each company on a given day.
-For example, if you were to filter on *is greater than 10*, then any data points in which the company had logged 10 or fewer tickets on that day would be ignored.
+For example, if you were to filter on *is greater than 10*, then any data points in which the company in question had logged 10 or fewer tickets on that day would be ignored.
 In this example, the y-axis of the graph is effectively skewed so that it starts at 10 rather than 0.

 ### More Options

-The **Tickets Logged Per Day By Company** chart has the following options available from its **More Options** menu:
+The following options are available from the **More Options** menu:

 * [Open Comments](/reports/filters-options.html#open-comments)
 * [Export Data](/reports/filters-options.html#export-data)